 “Through the discipline of art, I have learned to work in a more intuitive way.
 I use an idea or sketch a composition as a starting point, but then let the work unfold and influence me as I continue to work with the color, form, texture and light until I feel all the various elements come together in a harmonious way.
 Working in three dimensions for most of my life has had a strong influence on what I create on a two dimensional surface.”

 July 26 – August 15 ~ Susan Guest-McPhail, Mixed Media

 Reception : Saturday, July 29, 6 to 8 pm

-Like so many other artists living on Cape Ann my work is influenced by living near water, beach and marsh with that wonderful atmosphere.
-This lives in your work and needs to be embraced especially in turbulent times.
+Like so many other artists living on Cape Ann, Guest-McPhail’s work is influenced by living near water, beach and marsh.
+This special seaside atmosphere lives in her work and, according to Guest-McPhail, needs to be embraced, especially in these turbulent times.

-Most of the time I paint in a contemporary realist or totally non objective style, but there is always a string of movement flowing through that keeps my brush, brayer, and myself moving like the tides.
+Most of the time she paints in a contemporary realist or totally non- objective style, but there is always a string of movement flowing through that keeps her brush, her brayer, and herself moving like the tides.